Jerrysuper123/Movie-Title-Listing/movie-titles/README.md

 ## Project planning

 - Consider reusable components vs. pages
-- Given short timeline, should deploy the app in the middle of the week
+- Given a short timeline, should deploy the app in the middle of the week

 ## Tech stack

 - React
-- Bootstrap 5 - get rid of the cross-browser compatibility issues
+- Bootstrap 5 - for cross-browser compatibility issues
 - Fontawesome - for all the icons
 - Cypress - e2e
 - Jest - unit testing

 ## User experience consideration

-- Mobile responsive - this app should allow app streaming on mobiles
+- Added mobile responsive - this app should allow movies streaming on mobile
-- Pagination - to improve loading speed
+- Added Pagination - to improve loading speed
 - Added Search bar and filter year functions
 - Added carousell to entice viewers with a call to action to sign up
 - Expanded the usage of the navbar to include more navigation links